Federal Budget 2021: Post-Pandemic Predictions from BDO Australia

 “When it comes to superannuation, the chances of stopping the superannuation guarantee increase to 10% on 1 July is very low as the deadline is now too close.
 Instead, they may focus on reviewing the timetable for future increases and perhaps look at trading off other changes, such as the base on which contributions are made.”

-Watch Mark’s pre-Budget predictions video below, or view on YouTube.
+Watch Mark’s pre-Budget predictions video on YouTube.